-Musical Activities - Perform: Charanga Musical School response for Upper KS2 year / ages 9-10 Teaching Overview Y5 ages 9-10 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y5 ages 9-10 What the children will learn (refer to Activity Manual and lesson documentation/plans) Five Expected Musical Learning Outcomes Y5 ages 9-10.
+Musical Activities - Teaching Overview Y6 ages 10-11 Learning Overview Y6 ages 10-11 Five Expected Musical Learning Outcomes Y6 ages 10-11.
 These outcomes lead to the End of KS Expectations (see Assessment).
 Children will demonstrate their learning as they work towards them.
-Perform together in an ensemble/band with ease and confidence.
+Perform: Charanga Musical What the teacher will do (refer to What the children will learn (refer to School response for Upper Activity Manual and lesson Activity Manual and lesson KS2 Year 6/ages 10-11 documentation/plans) documentation/plans) Perform together in an ensemble/band with ease, confidence and knowledge of your audience.
 Discuss with the class how the performance will be structured: When will they add their own composed or improvised sections?
 Who will sing and who will play?
 Is there a difference between who sings each section of the song?
 Rehearse with the class and together, suggest improvements.
 Continue to perform together in an ensemble/band with an increasing understanding of how to improve your performance.
 Sing, play, improvise and play back compositions as part of your ensemble/band with increasing confidence and skill.
 Do all of this in front of an audience with more understanding of their needs.
 Learn about performance skills and building confidence.
 Understand about practice.
 Record your performance and learn from watching it back.
-Continue to perform together in an ensemble/band with a deeper understanding of how to improve your performance musically.
+With a greater depth of understanding: Continue to perform together in an ensemble/band with an increasing understanding of how to improve your performance musically.
 Sing, play, improvise and play back compositions as part of your ensemble/band with increasing confidence, skill and accuracy.
 Do all of this in front of an audience with more understanding of their needs.
 Communicate ideas, thoughts and feelings through the performance.
-Understand about practice.
+Understand about practice related to performance outcomes.
 Record your performance and learn from watching it back.
 Respond to feedback and offer positive comment.
-Present a musical performance of a song or piece of music to an audience, demonstrating the historic, stylistic knowledge and understanding of the song/piece, through the performance.
-Perform what you have learnt to your audience.
+In greater depth: Present a musical performance of a song or piece of music to an audience, demonstrating the historic, stylistic knowledge and understanding of the song/piece, through the performance.
+1. Perform what you have learnt to your audience.
 Play your instrument, improvise and play your compositions as part of this performance and with as much confidence and accuracy as possible.
-Perform with a deeper understanding that the performance can include everything that has been undertaken during the learning process of the unit.
+2. Perform with a deeper understanding that the performance can include everything that has been undertaken during the learning process of the unit.
 Everything you have learnt fits together.
-Practise, rehearse and present performances with awareness of an audience.
+3. Practise, rehearse and present performances with awareness of an audience.
 Begin to realise that performance can influence how music is presented.
 Communicate your ideas, thoughts and feelings through simple musical demonstration.
-Watch a recording and/or discuss the performance.
+4. Watch a recording and/or discuss the performance.
 Offer helpful and thoughtful comments and feedback about others.
-(See 'End of Key Stage Expectations' document.)
+(See 'End of Key Stage Expectations' documents.)